Feature #3243

 However, this is not the case under high traffic, such as high definition video.

-Attached is part of a tcpdump capture that shows this phenomenon, and the extracted payload that can be successfully parsed by ndn-dissect.
+Attached is part of a tcpdump capture that shows this phenomenon, and the extracted payload that can be successfully parsed by ndn-dissect

-Updated by Alex Afanasyev over 8 years ago
+Updated by Alex Afanasyev about 9 years ago

 I'm kind of inclined towards rejecting this issue.
 We may want to print out partial packet information, but following actual TCP stream requires a non-trivial implementation of tcp stream reassembly.